 In order to set the TT350 as a Master, controlling other flashes through radio signals, you need to press and hold the SYNC button, until you see a radio antenna icon on the lower right corner of the screen.
 Turn the wheel to the left one click and you’ll see an M icon next to the antenna icon.
 You’ll also see the letter [M] next to the power indicator and it refers to the mode and power setting of the Master flash.

-In order to select a group you need to press the SLAVE button repeatedly, until the desired group is shown between brackets, next to the power setting.
+In order to select a group, press the SLAVE button repeatedly until the desired group is shown.
+It will be between brackets, next to the power setting.
 You can then press the MODE button to switch that group between Off, TTL and Manual Modes.
-Turning the wheel will allow you to change the power setting (if it’s in Manual mode) or the flash exposure compensation (if it’s in TTL mode) of the selected group.
+If you’re in Manual mode, turning the wheel will change the power setting of the selected group.
+If you’re in TTL mode, it changes its flash exposure compensation.

 Pressing and holding the SLAVE button allows you to change the channel used to communicate with the slave units.

 Setting the TT350 as a Slave unit is pretty simple, you only need to press and hold the SYNC button again, so you’ll see a radio antenna icon on the screen, turn the wheel right one click and you’ll also see an S icon next to the antenna icon.

 In Slave mode you can only set the channel, by pressing and holding the SLAVE button and rotating the wheel; and you can also set the zoom, by pressing the Zoom button.
 In order to assign the flash to a different group, press the SLAVE button repeatedly.
 It will cycle between groups A, B or C.